-- By-catch in commercial and recreational fisheries - Loss and degradation of nesting and foraging habitats due to coastal development, pollution, and climate change - Killing of turtles and collection of eggs for consumption - Entanglement in marine debris - Vessel strikes jurisdiction for recovery and conservation of threatened and endangered sea turtles.
-We lead the conservation and recovery of sea turtles in the marine environment, while the U.S. FWS has the lead for the conservation and recovery of these animals on nesting beaches.
+- By-catch in commercial and recreational fisheries - Loss and degradation of nesting and foraging habitats due to coastal development, pollution, and climate change - In some areas, killing of turtles and collection of eggs for consumption - Entanglement in marine debris - Vessel strikes jurisdiction for recovery and conservation of threatened and endangered sea turtles.
+We lead the conservation and recovery of sea turtles in the marine environment, while the U.S. FWS has the lead for the conservation and recovery of these animals on nesting beaches.1